brettz9/asyouwish/README.md

 24. File a bug to allow protocols to be associated with specific profiles (e.g., if one clicks `web+mycalcapp`, it can open a specific profile under which one has registered this app)?
+25. For a CDN-related todo, make the eval() demo in the test-request-all branch avoid the issue with too many privileges showing at once and get the demo to accept initial data for eval() within a URL param, but with a very important need to confirm that the user understands the danger unless they know from where they opened the link, they trust the site and this one, and are willing to give the privileges (and they will have to whitelist the site as well).
+Use case is for access to trusted remote configuration routines requiring privileges.

 # Name